 Psalms for Praying : An Invitation to Wholeness by Merrill, Nan C. - (223 Mer)

 Soul Feast : An Invitation to the Christian Spiritual Life by Thompson, Marjorie J. - (248 Tho)

 Fr.
 Thomas Keating on Centering Prayer (Video 291.4 Kea)

 - A Prayer Network of people committed to bringing before God the gratitude and needs of our community and beyond.
-If you have anything you would like lifted in prayer or would like to join the Prayer Network, please send an email request to Grier Richards.
+If you have anything you would like lifted in prayer or would like to join the Prayer Network, please send an email request to Cate Church Norman.

-- Contemplative Retreats at the restful Avila Retreat Center in Durham, NC.
-Put the demands of your life on hold and join us for the next retreat.
-For more information, please contact Grier Richards.
+- Contemplative Retreats.
+Put the demands of your life on hold and join us on the next retreat.
+More information is coming soon.